coderamen666/srd-v3.5-md/spells/spells-s.md

 object.
 The spell can be centered on a creature, and the effect then radiates from the creature and moves as it moves.
 An unwilling creature can attempt a Will save to negate the spell and can use spell resistance, if any.
-Items in a creature's possession or magic items that emit sound receive the benefits of saves and spell resistance, but unattended objects and points in space do not.
+Items in a creature’s possession or magic items that emit sound receive the benefits of saves and spell resistance, but unattended objects and points in space do not.
 This spell provides a defense against sonic or language-based attacks.